 One sustainable shipping solution is switching over to hybrid trucks and vans.
 Hybrids can greatly improve fuel efficiency, which can help offset any upfront costs associated with the switch, the EDF stated on their website.
 Trucks are especially ideal for hybrid technology, because their frequent stops and starts harness braking energy that recharges batteries.
 Some hybrids can also tap raw power from electric batteries to run onboard equipment, which increases fuel savings even further.

 There are also a number of financial incentives to help companies realize quicker benefits from hybrid truck purchases.
 The U.S. offers federal tax credits that are based on fuel economy gains, while many states and local governments offer tax credits for emissions reductions.
+There are several free tax tools available online that can help make determining tax implications much simpler.
 Private groups also offer incentives, including the Diesel Emissions Reduction Collaborative, the Clean Cities program and the EDF, which offers customized incentive funding assessments for fleets considering hybrid purchases.

 In addition to the transportation green movements in shipping, reusable packaging materials are important to factor into sustainable shipping as well.
 Reusable crates, containers and cases have long service lives, and can offer both environmental as well as cost savings over single-use corrugated boxes, disposable wood pallets and stretch wrap.